yast/yast-network/doc/autoinstallation.md

-- **inst_finish:** At the end it will call **save_network** client which copies udev rules and ifcfg files from the running system when needed, and which is also responsible for writing several proposals like virtualization, dns and network service as well as writing the network configuration according to the profile when it is not written by **inst_autosetup**.
+- **inst_finish:** At the end it will call **save_network** client which copies udev rules and ifcfg files from the running system when needed, and which is also responsible for writing several proposals like virtualization, DNS and network service as well as writing the configuration according to the profile when it is not written by **inst_autosetup**.

-There are two ways to give a profile to _AutoYaST_, with (`autoyast` or with `autoyast2` parameters), the principal difference is that `autoyast` leaves the fetching of the profile to YaST, which means that _Linuxrc_ does not need to configure the network, while for `autoyast` _Linuxrc_ fetches the profile and may need to configure the network.
+There are two ways to give a profile to _AutoYaST_, with (`autoyast` or with `autoyast2` parameters).
+The main difference is that `autoyast` leaves the fetching of the profile to YaST, which means that _Linuxrc_ does not need to configure the network, while for `autoyast` _Linuxrc_ fetches the profile and may need to configure the network.

 Linuxrc configuration (minimal_configuration)
 ---------------------------------------------